Looks Unfamiliar 21: Darrell Maclaine

 Joining Tim this time is designer Darrell Maclaine, who shares his hazy recollections of Carols At Christmas by The Greater Manchester Police Choir Featuring The Cast Of Coronation Street, FunFax: Disguise And False Identity, Rubik’s Clock, The Brennan JB7 Advert, The VTech Master Video Painter and The Children’s BBC Broom Cupboard 1996 April Fool’s Day Hoax.
 Along the way we’ll be debating whether the Chief Constable Of Greater Manchester was Paul Morley or Phil Spector, contemplating the legend of Patrick Bossert’s Rubik Elves, learning how to fake having a limp by actually having a limp, and discovering how to hide your copy of True Identity on VHS in plain sight.

-If you’ve enjoyed this, you can find a feature on the strange story of Rubik’s Clock’s direct ancestor Rubik’s Magic in Tim’s book Can’t Help Thinking About Me, available in paperback here or from the Kindle Store here.
+You can find a feature on the strange story of Rubik’s Clock’s direct ancestor Rubik’s Magic – the ultimate unwanted Christmas Present – in Tim’s book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
+Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

-Darrell also features in The Best Of Looks Unfamiliar alongside Jonny Morris, Paul Kirkley, James Gent, Ros Ballinger and Garreth F. Hirons, which you can hear here.
+Darrell also features in The Best Of Looks Unfamiliar alongside Jonny Morris, Paul Kirkley, James Gent, Ros Ballinger, Garreth F. Hirons, and Tim on Betamax Video Club talking about Absolute Beginners, which you can hear here.

 © Tim Worthington.

 Please don’t copy this only with more italics and exclamation marks.